Vidyasagar5147/E-commerce-project/README.md

 ## 📌 Conclusion
 This manual testing project successfully identified *critical defects* and provided *insights* to enhance the e-commerce website’s *usability and reliability.
 The detailed **test execution report* ensures improved quality and a *seamless shopping experience* for users.

-🔗 *Explore the project and contribute to its improvement!*